Mikhail Tukhachevsky: Reform of the Red Army

 Tukhachevsky fervently criticised the Red Army's performance during the 1926 Summer manoeuvres.
 He criticised the officers' inability to determine what course of action to take and communicate that with their troops especially harshly.
 Tukhachevsky noted that initiative among officers was lacking, that they responded slowly to changes in the situation and that communication was poor.
-This was not purely the officers' fault as the only way of communication from local unit headquarters to the field positions was a single telephone line.
-In contrast German divisions mobilised shortly after during the interwar period had telephones, radio, horse, cycle and motorcycle messengers, signal lights and flags and pieces of cloth with which messages were to be conveyed mostly to aircraft.
+That was not purely the officers' fault, as the only way of communication from local unit headquarters to the field positions was a single telephone line.
+In contrast, German divisions that mobilised shortly after during the interwar period had telephones, radio, horse, cycle and motorcycle messengers, signal lights and flags and pieces of cloth, and messages were conveyed mostly to aircraft.

-Tukhachevsky reached the position of 1st deputy commissar for defence to commissar for defence Kliment Voroshilov.
-Voroshilov disliked Tukhachevsky and would later be one of the initiators of the great purge which wouldn't benefit Tukhachevsky's safety.
-According to Zhukov it was Tukhachevsky and not Voroshilov who ran the ministry in practice.
-While Voroshilov disliked Tukhachevsky, his perception of military doctrine was nonetheless impacted significantly by Tukhachevsky's ideas.
+Tukhachevsky reached the position of First Deputy Commissar for defence to Defence Commisar Kliment Voroshilov.
+Voroshilov disliked Tukhachevsky and would later be one of the initiators of the Great Purge in which Tukhachevsky was executed.
+According to Georgy Zhukov, it was Tukhachevsky, not Voroshilov, who ran the ministry in practice.
+Voroshilov disliked Tukhachevsky, but his perception of military doctrine was impacted significantly by Tukhachevsky's ideas.

-According to Simon Sebag Montefiore, Stalin regarded Tukhachevsky as his bitterest rival and dubbed him Napoleonchik (little Napoleon).
-Upon Stalin's ascension to Party leadership in 1929, he began receiving denunciations from senior officers who disapproved of Tukhachevsky's tactical theories.
-Then, in 1930, the Joint State Political Directorate forced two officers to testify that Tukhachevsky was plotting to overthrow the Politburo via a coup d'état.
+According to Simon Sebag Montefiore, Stalin regarded Tukhachevsky as his most bitter rival and dubbed him Napoleonchik (little Napoleon).
+Upon Stalin's ascension to the party leadership in 1929, he began receiving denunciations from senior officers who disapproved of Tukhachevsky's tactical theories.
+In 1930, the Joint State Political Directorate forced two officers to testify that Tukhachevsky was plotting to overthrow the Politburo via a coup d'état.